 Don’t forget the insurance issues

 There are also a number of insurance implications when it comes to working with friends/family.
 If a friend is doing some work for you for example, you should consider buying a public liability policy to protect yourself in case either of you causes any damage or injury to a third party in the course of your work.
-Employers’ liability insurance is also one to think about.
-Broadly speaking if you have any employees, it is a legal requirement to have an employers’ liability policy should an employee injure themselves at work and sue you.
+Liability insurance for employees is also one to think about.
+Broadly speaking if you have any employees, it is a legal requirement to have an employers’ liability policy.
+Should an employee injure themselves at work and sue you, you would be able to use your cover to give them their compensation.
 Even if a friend/family member is volunteering to help, they could be classed as an employee and have the same rights.

 Also, if you’re doing work for a friend and something goes wrong, a professional indemnity policy policy will ensure that losses caused by a mistake you’ve made can be covered…which will help you to keep your friendship intact.

 Had a good/bad experience working with friends and family?
 We’d love to hear about it, especially if you have any tips on how to avoid conflict and how to successfully balance business and pleasure when working with friends and family.